PowersLab1/ach_voice_control_fu/README.md

 - **Start the app** as described above.
 - **Verify fixation cross color logic:**
   - Blocks 1 & 2 should always show the same cross color.
-  - Blocks 3–5 should each have their own unique, randomized color order for the fixation cross, consistent within the block.
+  - Blocks 3–5 should each have their own unique, randomized color order for the fixation cross, consistent within each mini-block.

 ---